ELT 000A. Electronics Elective. 0 hrs.

 ELT 2254.
 Electrical Capstone.
 3 hrs.

 This course will give the student the opportunity to apply the knowledge and training obtained in the preceding courses culminating in two capstone projects.
-One project will be the award winning MIMIC project.
+One project will be an industrial group project.
 One project will be an automation project utlizing a micro-controller or PIC.
 Assignments will consist of analysis, synthesis, design, flow-charting, programming, and construction of an automation project.
+I/O interfaces and optical isolators in connection with any programmale interface controller will be utilized.
 Prerequisite: Consent of ELE/ELT Program Coordinator.
 Lecture, 2 hours; lab, 2 hours.